jjhutchi/craigslist-crawler/README.md

 I set up pushover notifications by following a blog post by Brian Connelly, [R Phone Home: Notifications with pushoverr](https://bconnelly.net/posts/r-phone-home/).

 I used `cronR` for automating the script, but any approach works.
+There can probably be improvements made on how to set relative paths when scheduling with cronR.